Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What aspect of 'service level management' asks service consumers what their work involves and how technology helps them?
+### What aspect of Service Level Management asks service consumers what their work involves and how technology helps them?

 - [x] Customer engagement.
 - [ ] Operational metrics.